1. Can I change the center of the window (canvas) to the origin of the coordinates?

 Please use the

-stim_array when you want to change properties of the stimulus during the trial.
+stim_array when you want to change properties of the stimulus during the trial (e.g. using the event handlers or the requestAnimationFrame methods).
 See the demos/mouse_event.html, the demos/keyboard_event.html, and the demos/draw_two_images_repeatedly.html

 10. What is the avg_frame_time?